Lucy Boynton Once Again Proved She’s Incapable of Being Boring With a Pearl-Lined Part at the Oscars

 Leave it to Lucy Boynton to experiment with her beauty look at the 2020 Oscars, proving that she’s totally incapable of being boring.
 The Politician actor wore her hair in soft waves with a pearl-embellished side part, complementing the statement-making style with a bold red lip and extralong top and bottom lashes.
 Luckily for us, her team shared exactly how they created the look on their social media accounts.

-For the hair finale, Cho glued flat-backed pearls along Boynton's side part, telling Allure that she used Gorilla Glue to secure them and adding that she took the inspiration from Boynton's Chanel dress.
+For the hair finale, Cho glued flat-backed pearls along Boynton’s side part, using used Moco De Gorila Gel Extreme Hold (Gorilla Snot Gel) to secure them and told Allure that she took the inspiration from Boynton’s Chanel dress.

 Baker started by prepping the skin with Chanel Le Lift Eye Patches, Weleda Gentle Cleansing Milk ($15), Weleda Almond Soothing Facial Cream ($24), and finally Weleda Awakening Eye Cream ($30).
 After applying a foundation with a luminous finish, Baker then moved onto the eyes.
 She coated both top and bottom lashes with multiple layers of Le Volume Révolution de Chanel Mascara ($35) until they looked long and almost spidery (in a good way).